Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 The young family first appears in the 1841 Census living in Windsor Road, Bray, Berkshire, where Thomas is working as a gardener.

 At the time of the 1851 Census, Thomas and Martha are still residing in their home in Windsor Road.
-Thomas Jr is now working as a bricklayer at the age of sixteen and fourteen year old George has left home to work as a errand boy for Mr Charles Jones, a baker in Bray.
+Thomas Jr is now working as a bricklayer at the age of 16, and 14 year old George has left home to work as an errand boy for Mr Charles Jones, a baker in Bray.
 In 1854 Thomas and Martha's youngest child, a son, William, was born.

 In 1856 George Robinson marries Mary Pearson in Windsor, Berkshire.

-George, now working as a baker, and his new wife Mary are lodging at The Cricketer's Beer House on Holyport Green in Holyport, Berkshire (now a private house).
+George, now working as a baker, and his new wife Mary are lodging at The Cricketer's Beer House on Holyport Green, Holyport, Berkshire (now a private house).

-By 1871 Thomas and Martha had moved to Money Row Green in Holyport Berkshire.
-At the age of seventy, Thomas is still working the land as a market gardener.
+By 1871 Thomas and Martha had moved to Money Row Green, Holyport Berkshire.
+At the age of 70, Thomas is still working the land as a market gardener.
 Staying with them at the time is their eldest son Thomas who has unfortunately fallen on hard times and is out of employment.
-Elizabeth, Mary and William are still living with their parents.
+Elizabeth, Mary, and William are still living with their parents.
 Sarah has left home to work as a general domestic servant in the home of Mrs Elizabeth Stephenson at 1 Carlton Villas, Hencroft Street, Upton-cum-Chalvey in Slough, Berkshire.
-Louisa has moved to Grazeley in Berkshire to work as a house keeper for Ephraim House at the Wheatsheaf Inn.
+Louisa has moved to Grazeley, Berkshire to work as a house keeper for Ephraim House at the Wheatsheaf Inn.

-George, his wife Mary and their daughter Eliza are living and running a bakery from 23 Oxford Road, Clewer in Windsor, Berkshire.
+George, his wife Mary, and their daughter Eliza are living and running a bakery from 23 Oxford Road, Clewer, Windsor, Berkshire.

 Thomas Jr has taken over the running of the Wheatsheaf Inn in Grazeley, Berkshire, along with his wife Eliza.
 Thomas's sister Louisa is living and working at The Inn as an assistant.
 Thomas's other sister Mary is visiting at the time.

-Sarah has moved to Putney in London to work as a general domestic servant in the home of tea merchant D. Bigwood at 6 Ravenna Road.
+Sarah has moved to Putney, London to work as a general domestic servant in the home of tea merchant D. Bigwood at 6 Ravenna Road.

-Four years after the 1881 Census was taken, Thomas Snr passes away aged eighty three.
+Four years after the 1881 Census was taken, Thomas Snr passed away aged 83.

-1891 finds the eighty one year old widowed Martha still living in Money Row Green in Holyport.
+1891 finds the eighty one year old widowed Martha still living in Money Row Green, Holyport.
 Martha's youngest son, William has taken over the market garden business but it is clear Martha is still in charge as her occupation is listed as a market gardener proprietress.

-A year later Martha joins her husband in enternal rest at St Michael's churchyard in Bray.
+A year later Martha joins her husband in eternal rest at St Michael's churchyard in Bray.

 St Michael's Church, Bray, Berkshire.